Contribution starting at $3,650

 Document Birds and Bats

-Explore the Banao River Basin as you work alongside researchers to observe and record bird species, while collecting samples of vocalizations along an altitudinal gradient.
+Explore the Banao River Basin as you work alongside researchers to observe and record bird species and collect vocalization samples at different elevations.
 You will also help set up mist nets, record specimen measurements, and place acoustic recorders to monitor bat populations in the reserve.

 Earthwatch volunteers look for wildlife in the forest (C) Dr. Natalia Rossi